 The Department of Pediatrics ranked 5th in the nation in the 2015

-U.S. News and World Report annual survey of medical schools.
+U.S. News & World Report annual survey of medical schools.

 Read about our other awards and honors.